Dr Daryl May BSc (Hons), MA, SFHEA, PGCert, PhD

 Summary

 Daryl has been conducting research and teaching at Sheffield Hallam University since 2001.
 His research focus has primarily been on facilities management in the NHS, and specifically workforce development for facilities staff and how to assess the impact of facilities management in terms of health outcomes.
-Daryl is currently the Subject Group Leader for the Events Management team and previously was the Postgraduate Programme Leader for Department of Service Sector.
-He is an executive member of the Association of Events Management Educators (AEME).
+Daryl is currently the Division Head for Sustainable Futures and Supply Chain.
+Previously Daryl has been the Subject Group Leader for the Events Management team and the Postgraduate Programme Leader for Department of Service Sector.
+He was an executive member of the Association of Events Management Educators (AEME) from 2009 to 2021 including holding the Treasurer and Secretary roles .
 Prior to working at Sheffield Hallam University, Daryl worked for the Department of Health as a facilities manager.

 About